huaminghuangtw/Second-Brain/My-Evergreen-Notes/You are the average of the five people you associate with most.md

 Some people come into your life as blessings.
 Other people come into your life as lessons.

-Some people talk to you in their free time and some people free their time to talk to you. &rarr; Make sure you know the difference.
+Some people talk to you in their free time and some people free their time to talk to you.

 ---
 # References